 For the first few years of the internal market, scant information was available about the costs of care, and most contracts did not contain prices of individual episodes of care.
 Instead, most contracts took the form of either block contracts or cost and volume contracts (Bartlett and Le Grand, 1993; Raftery et al., 1996).
 Block contracts amount to a fixed budget allocating the financial risks of overperformance to the provider.
 Cost and volume contracts involve setting the volume of cases in advance, and may lead to additional payments where the target volume of cases is exceeded, thus mitigating the risk to the provider.
 At the same time, contracts for limited volumes of some elective care were on a cost-per-case basis, which allocated the financial risk to the purchaser, as they could not cap their expenditure.
 These were made by individual GP fundholders.

 Greater sophistication was introduced into pricing of acute services in 2004 by ‘Payment by Results’ (PbR) (Sussex and Street, 2004), and this can be regarded as an important development in the quasi market.
-This prospective payment system requires care to be categorized into a series of predefined activities (called ‘Healthcare Resource Groups’: HRGs).
+This prospective payment system requires care to be categorized into a series of predefined activities (called ‘Healthcare Resource Groups’: HRGs, an adaptation of the Diagnostic Related Group (DRG) system developed in the United States in the 1980s).
 The idea of PbR was to sharpen incentives, as each episode of care reimbursed (or lost to another provider) was charged at national tariff rates, which are average costs across the whole country.
 This was meant to improve provider efficiency by driving down the costs of those providers whose costs are above average costs.
 PbR allocated the risk of over performance to the purchaser, while the provider was at risk of losing income if patients are not treated in sufficient numbers (Allen, 2009a).
 In principle, PbR should obviate the need to negotiate prices.

 Despite the fact that the NHS national standard contract set out clear rules for the allocation of financial risk through pricing of healthcare, these contractual rules may not have been followed in all cases.
 Although PbR appeared to be more complete in contractual terms, as prices are fixed nationally, volume of activity was not.
 Thus, in the context of fixed local commissioning budgets, it was possible that financial risk was managed in the local health economy in ways not foreseen by the PbR regime.